The simplest minimal subtraction for massive scalar field theory: The parametric dissociative transform

 \section{The parametric dissociative transform}

-The main problem for a successful minimal subtraction scheme is the treatment of the two- and three-loop integrals corrresponding to the second and third terms of the diagrammatic expansion Eq.
-(4).
-A first attempt to do this employing only the partial-$p$ operation in those diagrams led to a finite answer to $\Gamma^{(4)}$ and $\Gamma^{(2,1)}$ but the two-point retained a residual single pole depending on the bare mass parameter $\mu$.
+The main problem for a successful minimal subtraction scheme is the treatment of the two- and three-loop integrals corresponding to the two-point function's second and third terms of the diagrammatic expansion in Eqs. (\ref{4}) and (\ref{7}).
+A first attempt to do this employing only the partial-$p$ operation in those diagrams led to a finite answer to $\Gamma^{(4)}$ and $\Gamma^{(2,1)}$.
+Still, the two-point function retained a residual single pole depending on the bare mass parameter $\mu$.
 In other words, the minimal subtraction procedure did not work for $\Gamma^{(2)}$.
-In order to remedy this undesirable aspect, that vertex function was redefined with an extra subtraction of the simple pole {\it after} setting the minimal subtraction \cite{CarLei}.
-This unsatisfactory state of affairs has consequences on the nonperturbative properties of the theory as it is going to be shown in Sec.
-V. We now describe how to circumvent this difficulty in order to set a truly simple minimal subtraction scheme.
-Although the arguments are entirely analogous for Minkowski and Euclidean metric signatures, we now outline these different versions separately in order to avoid any possibility of misunderstanding in the unified description of this technique.
-We will be a little more explicit in the discussion of the situation with the Euclidean metric signature as a follow-up discussion to reference \cite{Leite1}.
+To remedy this undesirable aspect, the vertex function was redefined with an extra subtraction of the simple pole {\it after} setting the minimal subtraction \cite{CarLei}.
+This unsatisfactory state of affairs has consequences on the theory's nonperturbative properties, as shown in Sec.
+V. We now describe how to circumvent this difficulty to set a straightforward minimal subtraction scheme.
+Although the arguments are entirely analogous to Minkowski and Euclidean metric signatures, we now outline these different versions separately to avoid any possibility of misunderstanding in the unified description of this technique.
+We will be a little more explicit in discussing the situation with the Euclidean metric signature as a follow-up discussion to reference \cite{Leite1}.